aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/bitmap-invalid-size-exception/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Export Image – Handling Invalid Size Exception for Bitmap in Aspose.Tasks
+# How to Export PNG Image – Handling Invalid Size Exception for Bitmap in Aspose.Tasks

 In this tutorial you’ll learn **how to export image** from a Microsoft Project file using Aspose.Tasks for .NET and, more importantly, how to catch the `BitmapInvalidSizeException` that can occur during the process.
 Exporting a project as an image is a common requirement for reporting dashboards, documentation, or simply sharing a visual snapshot of a schedule.
 By the end of this guide you’ll be able to **save project as image** reliably and even **export project to PNG** format without unexpected crashes.